Research Degrees - PhD & MPhil in Engineering

 Choosing a College

 We cannot give you advice on which colleges to choose.
-There is a list of colleges on the Board of Graduate Studies website.
+There is a list of colleges on the Student Registry website.
 All 31 colleges accept Engineering Students.
 If you are not accepted by your chosen colleges, your application papers will be considered by other colleges.